felipetovarhenao/gamut/docs/source/index.rst

 ---------------------------------

-**GAMuT** is a high-level, user-friendly granular `audio musaicing` toolkit implemented in Python. `Audio musaicing` (also spelled `mosaicing`), can be `defined <http://imtr.ircam.fr/imtr/Audio_Mosaicing>`_ as `the process of recomposing the temporal evolution of a given target audio file from segments cut out of source audio materials.`:
+**GAMuT** is a high-level, user-friendly granular `audio musaicing` toolkit implemented in Python. `Audio musaicing` (also spelled `mosaicing`), can be `defined <http://imtr.ircam.fr/imtr/Audio_Mosaicing>`_ as **"the process of recomposing the temporal evolution of a given target audio file from segments cut out of source audio materials"**.

 Audio musaicing: A visual analogy
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To quickly illustrate what `audio mosaicing` is at its core, consider the following visual analogy:
+To better illustrate what `audio mosaicing` is, let's consider the following visual analogy:

    .. raw:: html